Stay For Free With Marriott Rewards® Premier Credit Card: A Review

 Branded hotel credit cards offer points or miles towards free hotel stays, status upgrades, and other perks, but usually they only make sense if you're loyal to that one hotel brand.
-The Marriott Rewards® Premier Credit Card, however, could appeal to both casual and frequent travelers, including those who might sometimes stay at other hotels.
+The Marriott Rewards® Premier Credit Card, however, could appeal to both casual and frequent travelers, including those who might sometimes stay at other hotels - as long as they have decent credit.
 The reason?
-A free one-night hotel stay every year, plus a killer sign-up bonus.
+Card-holders can enjoy a complimentary one-night hotel stay every year, plus a killer sign-up bonus.

-- Free night stay at a category 1-5 hotel after your account anniversary
+- complimentary night stay at a category 1-5 hotels after your account anniversary

 - Earn 5 points for every $1 spent at over 4,000 Marriott locations worldwide, including The Ritz-Carlton locations